Voljega/ExoDOSConverter/README.md

 As the ExoDOSCollection itself uses a lot of `.bat` script and other Windows-only features, this tool will also be windows only.
 This might evolve is some workaround are found to fully exploit this on Linux on other OSes

+## State of development

+For now the tool is in beta stage, it seems to work fine, but some games throw errors when beeing converted.
+This will be corrected when possible

+Fully supported distributions are Batocera, Recalbox, Retropie and OpenDingux.

+Next step is to add MiSTer compatibility

 ### LINUX INSTALLATION AND EXECUTION :
 - eXoDOSConverter requires that python3 is installed (it's developed on 3.8)
 - first install Tkinter for python3 if needed : `sudo apt-get install python3-tk`